hyperledger/indy-hipe/text/rich-schemas/README.md

 use a common vocabulary when referring to common attributes, i.e. they provide an explicit shared semantic meaning.

-Schemas serialized as JSON-LD which are in common use today currently use contexts to describe shared vocabulary, we wish to do the same.
+Schemas serialized as JSON-LD, which are in common use today, currently use contexts to describe shared vocabulary; we wish to do the same.

 An additional benefit of using contexts are the introduction of simpler terms that may be used instead of complex URIs in the rich schema objects.
 This allows